Ash20pk/crypto_wallet/README.md

 ## Contributing

 We love contributions!
-Here's how you can help make the Flash Loan even better:
+Here's how you can help make the Crypto Wallet even better:

 1. Fork the project (`git repo fork https://github.com/jatinmeta/crypto_wallet.git`)
 2. Create your feature branch (`git checkout -b New_Feature`)